benblack769/HW6/readme.md

 The graph of which looks fairly similar to the data in the memcache paper.

+#### Size of Cache

+Presumably, the memory of the cache is valuable, so I will try to use about half of the server memory for the cache, as to model a fully loaded server while avoiding swapping.

+#### Temporal Distribution of Requests

+This is excessively difficult to model properly and so I will assume a uniform temporal distribution and will make maxmem large enough to store all keys.
+This will limit the implications of the study to gets which are found, in main memory.
+Caches will not help with accesses being spread randomly over half of the main memory).

 ### 8. Experimental Design

 Create a large number of threads on a single machine, each independently following the workload pattern.